Betty Boop, M.D.: Plot

-The film is now owned by Warner Bros. via Turner Entertainment Co.

 Music

 Betty sings "Now's the Time to Fall in Love" with the words changed to "Now's the time to buy Jippo".
 An old man's heart sings "Darling, I Am Growing Old-er" from Silver Threads Among the Gold.
 The animated short features the song "Nobody's Sweetheart", followed by a scat vocal variations.
 The recording artist was long assumed to be Cliff Edwards aka "Ukulele Ike"; it is certainly in the style which he made famous.
-However, some state it was William Costello, which wouldn't be unlikely, considering he did the voice acting of later Popeye shorts, and that Costello recorded very good imitations of the "Ukulele Ike" style under the pseudonym "Red Pepper Sam".
+However, some state it was Billy Costello, which wouldn't be unlikely, considering he did the voice acting of later Popeye shorts, and that Costello recorded very good imitations of the "Ukulele Ike" style under the pseudonym "Red Pepper Sam".